 Akoya pearls suit any colour of gold.
 They also shine in the presence of natural gemstones, ideally diamonds, which sparkle beautifully next to the pearls.
 These unusual, elegant earrings or this unmissable ring will convince you of that.

 Akoya pearls will be a great choice if you are looking for inspiration for a beautiful and precious gift that will forever preserve the memory of the birth of a child, a wedding anniversary or even a successfully passed final exam.
 This is because Akoya pearls suit women of all generations.
-We are not exaggerating when we say that Akoya pearls are simply the basis of every woman's jewelry box.
+We are not exaggerating when we say that Akoya pearls are simply the basis of every woman's jewellery box.

 How to take care of Akoya pearls